-- Complaints of Internet misuse will be dealt with by a senior member of staff - Any complaint about staff misuse must be referred to the Headteacher - Pupils and parents will be informed of the complaints procedure - Parents and pupils will need to work in partnership with staff to resolve issues - Discussions will be held with the Police liaison officer to establish procedures for handling potentially illegal issues - The Safer Internet police agency will be informed of any potentially unsafe practice. - CEOPs referral may be made if there is a possibility of exploitation e.g. grooming
+- Complaints of Internet misuse will be dealt with by a senior member of staff - Any complaint about staff misuse must be referred to the Headteacher - Pupils and parents will be directed to the complaints procedure, which is available on the school website - Parents and pupils will need to work in partnership with staff to resolve issues - Discussions will be held with the Police liaison officer to establish procedures for handling potentially illegal issues - The Safer Internet police agency will be informed of any potentially unsafe practice. - CEOPs referral may be made if there is a possibility of exploitation e.g. grooming